magento/devdocs/src/guides/v2.3/graphql/queries/directory-currency.md

 ## Example usage

-The following query returns the currency for the current instance of Magento:
+The following query returns the currency for the current instance of Magento with single currency USD:

 **Request:**